msteiu/RainRunGame/README.md

 java RainRunGUI
 ```

+## Change log

+* Angelina - Modified RainRun and RainRunPanel for modularity.
+Assumes that FallingObjects all contain the method: public void moveDown(int speed);
+* Updated the FallingObject & Character interfaces, and PowerUp class to reflect that change

+## Data Structures

+* Hash Tables for storing the hit rules
+* Vector to store FallingObjects
+* Hash Tables for scores

 ## To Do

-### Data Structures

-* Hash Tables for case and effect for implementHit

-* Stack for hearts/lives

-* Hash Tables for scores

 ### Mara

 * Edit the graphics of the main character and the monsters to look nicer.
 * Update backend classes
+* FallingObject interface needs to be implemented by Monster - all things that fall are FallingObjects in this game.

 ### Angelina

-* Examine RainRunPanel for code to be moved to

 ### Isabel